Call Me By Your Name: Desire of the Self

 I know nothing, Oliver

 Elio, whose mood changes depending on the colored swimming shorts Oliver wears for the day, is fickle.
 He’s a typical 17 year old whose evenings are spent swimming in the lake, dancing in a crowd, and reading music in the backyard of their villa.
 He suppresses his desire for Oliver by being cold, harsh, insinuating he is arrogant with his curt use of “Later!”
 But he only does this so as not to give himself away and draw attention to how enticed he is by Oliver’s presence.
 He is captivated by Oliver’s sense of self, the way he can be so calm and subtle with no second guessing in sight, something Elio tends to do continuously.
 He knows where he belongs in the world and plays the part of his role.
 Elio’s finicky behavior is rooted in uncertainty in himself.
-We see this in the way he looks at himself in the mirror, and puts on an air of confidence around Oliver, talking about girls, exacerbating his experiences within his own world to appear confident so as to impress Oliver, leveling up to him in some way, but Elio cannot help but let his innate wonder and curiously escape, oftentimes without notice.
-With his parents' quiet encouragement, and the love that fills his summer home, Anchise, Mafalda, and the local families living amongst them, the atmosphere of his world urges him out.
+We see this in the way he looks at himself in the mirror, and puts on an air of confidence around Oliver, talking about girls, exacerbating his experiences within his own world to appear confident so as to impress Oliver, leveling up to him in some way, but Elio cannot help but let his innate wonder and curiosity escape, oftentimes without notice.
+With his parents' quiet encouragement, and the love that fills his summer home; Anchise, Mafalda, and the local families living amongst them, the atmosphere of his world urges him out.
 It is within him no matter how much he tries to hide it in front of Oliver, it is within him when he mocks Oliver playfully, when he runs to meet Marzia after getting in late, and when he smirks knowing he is lying about what he’s thinking about on his swim with Oliver.

 Oliver, who sees this lifestyle of the Perlman’s and the fluid manner in which Elio moves about, envies this.
 Not in a way of anger or jealousy, but a slow burning desire to have it himself.
 He loves everything Elio is because Elio is everything Oliver will never get to be in his own lifetime.
 It’s this that attracts the two.
 The desires of the self, that what you desire also desires you.